coolsamson7/aspyx/README.md

 - `YamlConfigurationSource`
    reads a specific yaml file

-Typically you create the required configuration sources in an environemnt class, e.g.
+Typically you create the required configuration sources in an environment class, e.g.

 ```python
 @environment()